Skip to content

 Title and body

 Start typing in the message box and watch a preview appear in the preview box to the left.
 Push messages must be formatted in plain text.
-To add a headline to an iOS push notification, use the Title field.

 To make your push personalized and targeted, you can include Liquid.